 If you wish, you can use a rooting powder, but this is not necessary.
 The leaves can also be stuck into the soil, but they will grow just fine laying on the top, too.

 Watering is tricky.
-I used the mist setting on my hose nozzle to give the cuttings just a light mist every few days or when the soil was starting to dry out.
-The main thing is to go lightly on the watering or the cuttings will rot.
+I used the fine mist setting on my hose nozzle to give the cuttings just a light mist every few days or when the soil was starting to dry out.
+The main thing is to go lightly on the watering or the cuttings will likely rot.

+I use shallow clay pots to plant my stem cuttings and tiny seedling trays for my leaf cuttings.
 The largest of my baby plants got to about 4 inches tall in about three weeks, so they were ready to go into their planters right way.

 I put the smaller rooted cuttings into some 3 inch seedling pots that I had saved from a recent shopping trip for vegetable seedlings.
 They are a good size for these tiny plants and will give them some room to grow without having too much soil.

-Plants for free!
 I will put these seedling trays on a planter stand on the deck garden on my patio so that they are easy to mist each night until they have really started growing.
 They are too small to put directly in the garden right now.

 - Echeveria derenbergii – Painted Lady